mrsimonemms/mrsimonemms.github.io/src/blog/2020-11-16-an-introduction-to-git-rebase.md

 If there are any issues, you can always use `git rebase --abort`.

-## What is Git Rebase?
+## What is Git Rebase

 > "This is the way it should have gone"

 Git rebase is a way of rewriting your history.
 At a simple level, it unwinds all your commits to the last common commit with your branch, applies the `master` commits and then puts your commits after them.

 By contrast, `git merge master` would create a merge commit **AFTER** your commits.
 When your feature branch gets promoted to the `master` branch, you will end up with merge commits polluting the history.

 ## Using Git Rebase to squash commits

 In a feature branch, there will often be commits in your log like this (`git log --oneline`):

 ```text
 067c88e gah, I'm stupid.
 I can see why CI broke